the-jame/synology-kompresso-cleanup/README.md

 ## Requirements

+> ## Important
+>
-Run this on a Linux machine or VM with the Synology Photos directory mounted.
+> **Run this on a Linux machine or VM with the Synology Photos directory mounted.**
+>
+> Do not run it directly on the Synology NAS.
+The script requires Python 3, ExifTool, and read/write access to the mounted Photos directory.

 - Python 3
 - ExifTool